Chris Williamson (American football): New York Giants

-Williamson was selected by the New York Giants with the 247th pick in the seventh round of the 2020 NFL Draft.
+Williamson was selected by the New York Giants with the 247th pick in the seventh round of the 2020 NFL draft.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 The Giants released Williamson on December 3, 2020.

 Atlanta Falcons

 On December 9, 2020, the Atlanta Falcons signed Williamson to their practice squad.
 He signed a reserve/future contract on January 4, 2021.

 On August 31, 2021, Williamson was waived by the Falcons and re-signed to the practice squad the next day.
 He was promoted to the active roster on November 9.
 He was waived on November 30 and re-signed to the practice squad.
 He was released on December 7.

 Detroit Lions

 On December 14, 2021, Williamson was signed to the Detroit Lions practice squad.
 He was released on December 28.

 Tennessee Titans

 On January 11, 2022, Williamson signed a reserve/future contract with the Tennessee Titans.
 He was waived with an injury designation on August 3, 2022.
 He cleared waivers and was placed on injured reserve the next day.
-He was waived off injured reserve the day after.
+He was waived off injured reserve on August 5.